paashag/sanitizercode/README.md

 # sanitizercode
-Code for open-source hand sanitizer using Arduino
+C++ Code for open-source hand sanitizer.

-Requirements:
+Requirements/Materials needed:
 - Arduino board/ESP/other microcontroller compatible with the Arduino IDE
 - 4 "Male to male" power cables
 - A Ultrasonic sensor